Some say crafting a good App Store page is an art, but we say it’s a science.

 - On Google Play, you can localize for 77 different languages

 Our data shows that among the top gaming apps, the CVR lift gained by localizing app stores reached up to 26%.
-For best practices on localizing your app, read this.
+For best practices on localizing your app, read our App Localization guide.

 9. Take Localization One Step Further With Culturalization